-Trainer cards and Energy cards can also be tagged as Single Strike, Rapid Strike, or Fusion Strike, and they tend to assist Pokémon of that particular Battle Style.
+Trainer cards and Energy cards can also be tagged as Single Strike or Rapid Strike, and they tend to assist Pokémon of that particular Battle Style.
 Be on the lookout for ways to combine several different cards of the same Battle Style to unleash some truly masterful strategies!

-Appendix 8: Pokémon V
+Appendix B: Pokémon V